Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View

 \section{Mathematical Preliminaries}

 Here we introduce the mathematical framework used throughout the paper.
-We highlight concepts formalizing order sensitivity and approximation error that will be used to establish our theories in \cref{sec:theory}.
-Readers primarily interested in the main results and their practical implications may wish to proceed directly to \cref{sec:theory} and \cref{sec:exp}.
+We formalize order sensitivity and approximation error to establish our theories in Sec.~\ref{sec:theory}.
+Readers primarily interested in the main results and their practical implications may wish to proceed directly to Sec.~\ref{sec:theory} and Sec.~\ref{sec:exp}.